 Gnome GenealogyThe first gnome in its modern statuette form was Papa Krasnal who was placed in 2001 on the corner of ul. Świdnicka and ul.
 Kazimierza Wielkiego, near the subway where Orange Alternative demonstrations often took place.
 Commissioned by Agora (the publisher of newspaper Gazeta Wyborcza) to celebrate the history of the Orange Alternative, Papa Krasnal remains the largest of his progeny.

 Things really took off in 2005, however, when local artist Tomasz Moczek - a graduate of the Wrocław Academy of Fine Arts - was commissioned by Wrocław City Council to create five more gnomes.
 The little devils proved so popular that envious local businesses quickly got in on the game by contracting other local artists to produce more, and in the span of only a few years, gnomes had proliferated around Wrocław to the point that they now constitute a veritable ‘sub-population’ of the city.
-The little buggers are currently rumoured to be running rampant to the score of over 400(!!!), making it literally impossible for visitors to try to find all of them in one visit, or even for the city to keep track of them all, apparently.
+The little buggers are currently rumoured to be running rampant to the score of over 800(!!!), making it literally impossible for visitors to find all of them in one visit, or even for the city to keep track of them all at this point.

 Gnome Hunting in WrocławArguably too much of a good thing, indeed what was a fun tourist activity at its start has been slightly soured by the economics of its success.
 As every local business decided they needed their own gnome, some of Wrocław's vertically challenged citizens began to look at bit too sponsored, some fell victim to vandals, while others were lost track of as businesses moved or closed down.
-Even the city's own gnome-dedicated dual-language website, www.krasnale.pl - where you can find gnome photos, descriptions, downloadable maps, tourist routes and more - seems to have lost count of its gnomes around 165.
+The city's own website - where you can find gnome photos, descriptions, history and more information - currently lists the locations of 472 gnomes, while the popular Wrocław Gnomes city game app keeps a more updated tally that currently reaches over 800, some of which have wandered as far afield as Germany and the Netherlands!

-Nevertheless, there's no doubt that these dwarves a delight, and gnome hunting is one of the most popular activities for visitors to Wrocław.
+Nevertheless, there's no doubt that these dwarves are a delight, and gnome hunting is one of the most popular activities for visitors to Wrocław.
 It's an incredibly fun alternative to traditional sightseeing, and a great way to keep the kids involved while tramping around town.
 To the latter point, in most tourist info points you can pick up a special map for kids that includes stickers and shows where 30 of the most centrally located gnomes are to be found; just be prepared to have it then dominate your time until you've found them all (we speak from experience).
-There are also several competing apps devoted to Wrocław's gnomes (but sadly none we know of for iOS).
+Alternatively, download the 'Wrocław Dwarfs / Wrocławskie Krasnale' city game app, which includes the locations of over 800 gnomes, to collect achievements and compete against other gnome hunters.
 For our part, at the bottom of this article we've GPSed 25 of our favourite gnomes, so you can use your smartphone to find them while you're out and about if you're desperate.

 In all honestly, however, you don't need any of that to find dozens of gnomes on your own.
 With these little people positioned literally every 200 metres or less, all you really need are a keen pair of eyes and a predisposition towards dwarves (or not, they'll find YOU).
 See how many of these mischievous miscreants you can spot as you stroll around town and let us know in the comments.
 Happy hunting!